4. Library Management System

 1. What are some of the best Java projects?

-Some java real time projects for beginners include a calculator application, a Tic-Tac-Toe game, an online banking system, and a library management system.
+Some Java real-time projects for beginners include a calculator application, a Tic-Tac-Toe game, an online banking system, and a library management system.
 These projects help you get hands-on experience with basic programming concepts.

 3. What are some simple Java projects for beginners with source code?